thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 These experiments utilize the [DeepLesion](https://nihcc.app.box.com/v/DeepLesion) dataset released by the [National Institute of Health](https://www.nih.gov/news-events/news-releases/nih-clinical-center-releases-dataset-32000-ct-images) in 2018.
 The modeling task entails detecting and localizing the bounding boxes of abdominal lesions for individually labeled CT slices.

 ## Results
-After several days of training, there was some evidence of generalization to the validation split (prediction is yellow, ground truth is green):
+After several days of training on a single 2080 Ti, there was some evidence of generalization to the validation split (prediction is yellow, ground truth is green):

 ![](images/initial_localization.png)